WSINTRA/littledutchbackend/README.md

 Users___
 A user can login, save a shopping cart, view previous purchases, leave reviews and add products to a user list.
-A user has a name, a password, an address, an email, an avatar, reviews, purchases, carts, lists belong to user rails generate model User username password_digest address:text state city email avatar review:references
+A user has a name, a password, an address, an email, an avatar, reviews, purchases, carts, lists belong to user rails generate model User username password_digest address:text state city email avatar review:references staff:boolean

+Staff___
+Staff can login, add new products, change the weekly menu, if admin they can create new staff.
+To make a purchase they must also have a user account, with that they get a discount, auto applied. rails generate model Staff username password_digest email admin:boolean

 Products___
 A product has a title, a rating, a description, a price, image, many reviews, can belong to a user list, A product can be listed in the weekly menu or not.
-A product can be purchased. rails generate model Product title rating:integer description:text price:decimal image in_menu:boolean
+A product can be purchased. rails generate model Product title rating:integer breed description:text price:decimal image in_menu:boolean

+Cart___
+A cart belongs to a user, a user can have many carts, a cart has many products.
+An order has one cart. rails generate model Cart user:references product:references

+Cart_products____
+A join table for products in the cart rails generate model Cart_Product cart:references product:references

 Orders___
 An order belongs to a User and contains cart products, Cart products are purchased and once purchase become the order.
 A user can have many orders.
-An order has many products through purchases. rails generate model Order user:references quantity:integer
+An order has many products through purchases. rails generate model Order user:references quantity:integer total:decimal

 Purchase___
 A purchase belongs to a user and an order.